fabcotech/dappy-workshop-tls/README.md

 - 🔐 DNS over HTTPS for service discovery (and co-resolution by the dappy network in production environment)
 - 🔐 Accessed over HTTPS !

-# DEMO 3: Authenticate clients using custom CA
+## DEMO 3️⃣ : Authenticate clients using custom CA and TLS

-## Create client certificate and sign it with custom CA
+### Create client certificate and sign it with custom CA

 Create client key